Let’s talk about tipping in France.

-Do you tip for a haircut in France?
+Do you tip in France for a haircut?

 *** Also, watch out for setting a precedent with service providers you see regularly.
 If you leave a tip the first time you see a new hair stylist, he/she is going to expect it every time. ***

-So that’s my opinion, but if you want to know more, let me know and I’ll get the scoop from Tom (if you’re new around these parts, Tom is my French husband who has his own column on my blog called Ask Tom Tuesdays where he answers your questions).
+So that’s my opinion about tipping in France and do you tip in Paris, but if you want to know more, let me know and I’ll get the scoop from Tom (if you’re new around these parts, Tom is my French husband who has his own column on my blog called Ask Tom Tuesdays where he answers your questions).

 France does not have a tip-centric culture to the same extent that we do in the US.